The Weather at

 National

-by the start of winter.
-El Nino events usually cause lower than normal rainfall
+least August 2025.
+El Nino events usually cause lower than normal rainfall over

-over eastern Australia along with warmer than normal temperatures in the
+eastern Australia along with warmer than normal temperatures in the southern

-is currently neutral.
-A positive IOD usually leads to reduced rainfall over
+Dipole is currently neutral.
+A positive IOD usually leads to reduced

-central and south-east Australia, while a negative IOD can lead to above
+rainfall over central and south-east Australia, while a negative IOD can lead

 Armidale Weather